What can your group get involved with?

 Voice network members at the Universal Free School Meals roundtable with the Cabinet Secretary for Education

-Attended and spoken at two round table discussions at the Scottish Parliament, one about the cost of school uniforms, and the other about free school meals.
+Young people attended and spoke at two round table discussions at the Scottish Parliament, one about the cost of school uniforms, and the other about free school meals.

 First meeting of the Voice network primary schools